 Fruits concentrated with potassium, vitamin C, sodium, and loads of soluble fiber are blood pressure lowering agents.

 Garlic is known as a vasodilator.
 It dilates blood vessels and lowers blood pressure.
 It contains adenosine, a compound that promotes vasodilatation while acting as a muscle relaxant.
-Raw and cooked garlic have many benefits for people suffering from high blood pressure.
+Raw and cooked garlic has many benefits for people suffering from high blood pressure.
 However, raw garlic is more potent and hence proves to be more beneficial.

 Wheat grass juice